Compute-Optimal Quantization-Aware Training: Loss Scaling Law Implications

-\paragraph{Quantifying Sub-Optimality.} After obtaining loss scaling laws, we can analyze how the optimal QAT setup compares to a sub-optimal one.
-To do so, we calculate \newterm{wasted token count}---the number of tokens that are effectively wasted by a sub-optimal QAT fraction.
-Wasted token count is summarized in \figref{fig:subopt_compare} for different bit widths and token counts; we use 10\% QAT as the reference for the sub-optimal setup.
-Two factors influence the wasted token magnitude: closeness of 10\% to the optimal QAT fraction and the overall flatness of the loss scaling law for high token counts.
-If the predicted loss is generally flat for some token count, then even high deviation from optimality will yield minor wasted token count.
+Two factors influence the wasted tokens magnitude: closeness of 10\% to the optimal QAT fraction and the overall flatness of the loss scaling law for high token counts.
+If the predicted loss is generally flat for some token count, then even high deviation from optimality will yield a minor wasted token count.
 In the extreme case, for 1-bit QAT, \textbf{the same loss can be achieved with just around \GetVar{extremeSuboptCase}\% of compute} if the optimal QAT fraction is used.
 This effect is still present for 2--4-bit QAT but becomes relatively small for 6-bit.

-\paragraph{Note on Compute Budget/Token Budget Duality.} So far, we have considered token count to be identical to compute budget as compute scales linearly with training token count.
+\begin{secsummary} Suboptimal QAT compute allocation significantly impacts final model performance, especially in low-bit settings.
+In the extreme case, for 1-bit QAT, \textbf{the same loss can be achieved with just around \GetVar{extremeSuboptCase}\% of compute} if the optimal QAT fraction is used. \end{secsummary} \paragraph{Note on Compute Budget--Token Budget Duality. } So far, we have considered token count to be identical to compute budget as compute scales linearly with training token count.
 However, one may argue that since QAT employs additional operations, its complexity is higher than FP training.
 As QAT overhead depends only on model size, it becomes negligible with sufficiently large batch size and sequence length (\appref{app:qat-overhead}).
 Still, in setups where QAT overhead is substantial, one can obtain compute-based optimal QAT fraction from the token-based approach by making a substitution $\Dqat = \frac1r \cdot \Dqat'$, where $r > 1$ is the QAT overhead factor in the specific setup and $\Dqat'$ is the overhead-aware QAT token count.
 This will make QAT steps ``more expensive'' from a loss minimization perspective.
-In this setup, $\Dfp + \Dqat' = const$ represents not iso-token levels, but rather iso-flop levels.
+In this setup, $\Dfp + \Dqat' = const$ represents not iso-token levels, but rather iso-FLOP levels.
 Therefore, the inferred optimal QAT fraction will be adjusted to account for the overhead.